univie-tnt-2019-fall/univie-tnt-2019-fall.github.io/syllabus.md

 # Class Participation

 Each class session will consist in large part of practical hands-on exercises led by the instructor.
 BRING YOUR LAPTOP!
-We will accommodate whatever operating system you use, but it should be a laptop rather than a tablet.
+We will accommodate whatever operating system you use (Windows, Mac, Linux), but it should be a laptop rather than a tablet.
 Don’t forget that asking for help counts as participation!

 # Homework